3.1 General context

 Accidents at work and occupational diseases

-Minimum rights of workers in case of work-related injuries is regulated in the Act Respecting Labourers’ Right […] to Wages on Account of Absence through Sickness and Accidents No. 19/1979.
-According to the Act, workers who cannot hold their employers, their subordinates or others whom they are responsible for accountable for their injuries have a right to sickness pay and in addition, day-time wages for up to three months.
+Minimum rights of workers in case of work-related injuries are regulated in the Act Respecting Labourers’ Right […] to Wages on Account of Absence through Sickness and Accidents No. 19/1979.
+According to the Act, workers who cannot hold their employers, their subordinates or others whom they are responsible for accountable for their injuries have a right to sick pay and in addition, day-time wages for up to three months.
 These rights are further improved upon in collective agreements (ibid.).

 This principle is established in the Act on the equal status and equal rights of women and men no. 10/2008.
-According to it employers are not to discriminate between employers based on gender in regards to wages or other terms of employment (ibid).
+According to it employers are not to discriminate between employers based on gender in regard to wages or other terms of employment (ibid).

 Maternity and parental rights

-Youth in the labour market
+Youth in the labor market

 Youth unemployment increased dramatically following the economic downfall in 2008 and was considerably greater than the labor market as a whole.
 The unemployment rate among people aged 16-24 increased from 7,4 % in January 2007 to 12,8 & in January 2009, reaching its peak at the end of the year at 16,7 %.